Marakkar: Lion of the Arabian Sea: Theatrical

 The film was originally scheduled to be released on 19 March 2020, as announced in October 2019.
 It was then moved to 26 March by January 2020.
 However, it was further postponed without a release date after the outbreak of COVID-19 pandemic.
 Priyadarshan said that the postponement was at the behest of exhibitors in the Gulf, particularly those across Kuwait, Saudi Arabia and the United Arab Emirates, as the box office collection from these countries are crucial to the film's success.
 In February 2021, Mohanlal told to Variety that it is a global film with an international release, so they are waiting for the COVID-19 situation to normalise, "when everything settles and people are back to the theaters, only then can we release".
 The film was then rescheduled and postponed again three times in 2021: 26 March, 13 May, and 12 August.

 Fans show tickets for more than 100 shows were already sold out when it postponed release in March 2020.
 There was a surge in COVID-19 cases in India when it was about to release in May 2021 coinciding with Eid al-Fitr.
 The film could not release in the Onam holidays aimed August 2021 date as the test positivity rate (TPR) in Kerala was the highest in India at that time and theatres remained closed per government order.
 Theatres were later allowed to run with half its seating capacity.
 On 6 November 2021, producer Antony Perumbavoor said that they are cancelling theatrical release and the film will have a direct-to-OTT premiere through Amazon Prime Video.
 Reportedly, they made a ₹90 crore deal with Prime Video for a direct-to-OTT premiere.
 In early November 2021, a preview show was held for Mohanlal, his wife Suchitra Mohanlal, and producer Antony in Chennai, the theatrical experience from the show changed their decision to opt for a theatrical release.
-On 11 November, Saji Cheriyan, minister of Kerala State Film Development Corporation announced that the film will be releasing on 2 December 2021 in theatres, which was decided after a meeting with the makers.
+On 11 November, Saji Cherian, minister of Kerala State Film Development Corporation announced that the film will be releasing on 2 December 2021 in theatres, which was decided after a meeting with the makers.
 The government also waived entertainment tax for all films releasing in Kerala until 31 December.
 The makers renegotiated and relaxed the deal with Prime Video to allow for a theatrical debut prior to OTT.
 The film's release date coincide with the National Day holiday of the United Arab Emirates, where it premieres a day early, on 1 December 2021.